Douglas Barrow

-Douglas Gordon Fleming Barrow MBE (born August 1951) is a board member, advisor and chairman in the international maritime and shipping sectors and the City of London.
+Douglas Gordon Fleming Barrow MBE (born August 1951) has been a board member, advisor and chairman in the international maritime and shipping sectors and the City of London.
 He is a maritime professional with over 50 years international maritime experience and was an elected member of the City of London Corporation for the Ward of Aldgate.

 Early life

 Born in Leicester he accompanied his parents to Nigeria in 1957, where he was educated before going to Loughborough Grammar School in 1960 and then Ashford Grammar School in 1964.
 In 1968 he joined Cunard-Brocklebank as a deck cadet at Warsash School of Navigation ultimately sailing as Second Officer having worked on dry-cargo and container ships as well as product tankers.